skleinbo/GrowthDynamics.jl/docs/src/index.md

 ## States

 A state is a structure comprised of a lattice (see Lattices), each entry representing a member of the population, its value representing its genotype, and various metadata.
-In unstructered populations the lattice is simply a dummy.
+In unstructured populations the lattice is simply a dummy.

 The metadata store information about the current state of the various genotypes, like number of individuals present, their fitness, and so on.
-Furthermore a phylogenetic tree is recorded during simulation, enabling access to observables like most-recent common ancestors, or tracking of lineages.
+Furthermore, a phylogenetic tree is recorded during simulation, enabling access to observables like most-recent common ancestors, or tracking of lineages.

 ```@repl 1
-import GrowthDynamics.TumorConfigurations: spheref
+import GrowthDynamics.Populations: spheref
 import GrowthDynamics.Lattices: HexagonalLattice
-using GrowthDynamics.LatticeTumorDynamics
+using GrowthDynamics.LatticeDynamics
-using GrowthDynamics.TumorObservables
+using GrowthDynamics.Observables
 import DataFrames: first # hide

 state, _ = spheref(HexagonalLattice, 128, f=1/10, g1=0, g2=1)